-Use the following steps to install Fault Management on an HP OpenView platform:
+Use the following steps to install Fault Management on the AT&T OneVision platform.

 - 1. Insert the tape into the tape drive.

 - 2. Log into the operating system as root.

 - 3. Change directory to /usr/OV/bin

-- 4. Enter the following command:
+- 4. Enter one of the following commands.

+- To install Fault Management for the first time, enter: